 A sound will play when you press the button.

-There is a caveat to this categorization system.
-Just because a sentence fits into one of these categories, doesn’t necessarily mean the subject will always be marked by が.
+It’s very important to understand that just because a sentence fits into one of these categories, doesn’t necessarily mean the subject will always be marked by が.
 If some portion of the sentence has been topicalized, it will feature は and fit into one of the は structures.
-If the subject has been topicalized, が will be dropped completely and be replaced by topical は.
+If the subject has been topicalized, が will be dropped completely and replaced by topical は.
+We’ll learn more about when to use topical は versus descriptive が in Chapter 4 and Chapter 5.

 Examples of Topicless Sentences

-24. ファーストフードもついにここまで⸺と思わせる 「さしみバーガー」が、神戸・三宮さんのみやの高架下で人気を呼んでいる。
+24. ファーストフードもついにここまで⸺と思わせる 「さしみバーガー」が、神戸・

 These “Sashimi Burgers” served under the railways at Sannomiya, Kobe have been turning heads, and it’ll make you think, “Just how far will they take fast food?”